jborean93/packer-windoze/README.md

 * `opt_packer_setup_iso_wim_label`: The WIM image name to use when installing Windows from an ISO, the process defaults to the Standard edition if not set.
 * `opt_packer_setup_username`: (Default: `vagrant`) The name of the user to create in the provisioning process, this is the only user that will available in the image created as the builtin Administrator account is disabled.
 * `opt_packer_setup_password`: (Default: `vagrant`) The password for `opt_packer_setup_username`, this password is also set for the builtin Administrator account even though it is disabled in the image.
+* `opt_packer_setup_product_key`: The product key to use when installing Windows, do not set this unless you know what you are doing.

+To add a post-processor to upload to Vagrant Cloud, add in the following 3 variables;

+* `opt_packer_setup_access_token`: The acces token for the Vagrant Cloud API, this is set to the `access_token` key in the packer build file.
+* `opt_packer_setup_box_tag`: The shorthand tag for the map that maps to Vagrant Cloud, this is set to the `box_tag` key in the packer build file.
+* `opt_packer_setup_version`: The version number for the box which is validated based on semantic versioning, this is set to the `version` key in the packer build file.

 ### Create Images with Packer